renatabiniek/winter-wedding/README.md

   **Test result:**  PASS

-  Detailed confirmation of the repsonses is printed in the terminal at the end of the path.
+  Detailed confirmation of the responses is printed in the terminal at the end of the path.

   ![RSVP confirmation image](docs/confirmation.png)